Reinhardt polygon: Dimensions and optimality

 The diameter pairs of a Reinhardt polygon form many isosceles triangles with the sides of the triangle, with apex angle $\pi/n$, from which the dimensions of the polygon may be calculated.
 If the side length of a Reinhardt polygon is 1, then its perimeter is just $n$.
 The diameter of the polygon (the longest distance between any two of its points) equals the side length of these isosceles triangles, $1/2\sin(\pi/2n)$.
-The curves of constant width of the polygon (the shortest distance between any two parallel supporting lines) equals the height of this triangle, $1/2\tan(\pi/2n)$.
+The width of the polygon (the shortest distance between any two parallel supporting lines) equals the height of this triangle, $1/2\tan(\pi/2n)$.
 These polygons are optimal in three ways: